omkar-thite/docs_query_tool/README.md

 # RAG Pipeline for Documentations
 [Under Development]

+This is supposed to be an offline tool for developers.
+The idea is to get a quick documnetation reference for a given developer query.
+eg. a developer want to implement certain niche logic, but is not aware if library already gives training wheels.
+So he/she goes tothat library's docs and searches for relevant code.
+This tool automate this process, it take what developer wants as a query, search through doc's embeddings, and if something similar is found then return it in natural language.
+I'm building in a way so smaller models can also work well in local machine.
+But right now the tool calls google's gemini model to process chunks.

-A Retrieval-Augmented Generation (RAG) pipeline that extracts Markdown documentation from GitHub repositories *(currently configured for pydantic)*, processes text into hierarchical chunks, generates vector embeddings, and stores them in PostgreSQL via `pgvector`.
+In short, a Retrieval-Augmented Generation (RAG) pipeline that extracts Markdown documentation from GitHub repositories *(currently configured for pydantic)*, processes text into hierarchical chunks, generates vector embeddings, and stores them in PostgreSQL via `pgvector`.
 Queries are answered by Google's Gemini LLM using context retrieved through vector similarity search.

 ---